About Wave Computing

 Wave is based in Campbell, California USA.

-Derek Meyer, CEO
+Derek Meyer, Chief Executive Officer

 Prior to joining Wave, Derek held executive leadership positions in business development, marketing, and general management with both established and startup companies in the semiconductor and computer systems industries, including ARC, CEVA, Philips, Silicon Graphics, Sun Microsystems, Harris Computers and MIPS Technologies.
 At MIPS, Derek was part of the executive team who took the company public.